 Collegiate DECA @ SCC is a very active club on campus.
+We have been voted “Best Club on Campus” for the past three years.
 Our goal is to prepare students for jobs in the business world.
 Collegiate DECA is well-known throughout the country and the world.
 Listing Collegiate DECA member on your resume will help set you apart from others when applying for jobs.
 To become a member, see details on the “Membership” tab.
 Find out how Collegiate DECA can get you prepared in your future career here: Collegiate DECA Connects College to Careers .
 Check out other informational videos at Collegiate Deca.

 At least once per semester, we participate in a community service activity.
 This is also valuable for listing on your resume.
 In the past we have volunteered at St. Mary’s Food Bank and volunteered at High School DECA Conferences.
 In Spring 2012, in conjunction with our Hospitality Club, we held a soap drive for Clean the World ®.
 All students are welcome to participate in our community service activities.
 You do not need to be a member to participate.
 Click on the “Community Service” tab to see more details on our current community service projects.